-The Corporation can purchase a maximum of \$8,038 principal amount of 7 year 5.35% convertible unsecured subordinated debentures of EIC (June 2018), \$8,625 principal amount of 7 year 5.75% convertible unsecured subordinated debentures of EIC (March 2019), \$14,375 principal amount of 7 year 5.25% convertible unsecured subordinated debentures of EIC (July 2021), and \$11,500 principal amount of 7 year 5.25% convertible unsecured subordinated debentures of EIC (December 2021), with daily purchases of principal amount, other than block purchase exceptions, limited to \$33, \$33, \$25, and \$24, respectively.
-The Corporation sought the NCIB for debentures to permit repurchase of Operating Results and Financial Position for the three and six months ended June 30, 2023 and cancellation of these securities during times of market instability where management believes the market price does not reflect the value of the debentures.
+The Corporation can purchase a maximum of \$8.0 million principal amount of 7 year 5.35% convertible unsecured subordinated debentures of EIC (June 2018), \$8.6 million principal amount of 7 year 5.75% convertible unsecured subordinated debentures of EIC (March 2019), \$14.4 million principal amount of 7 year 5.25% convertible unsecured subordinated debentures of EIC (July 2021), and \$11.5 million principal amount of 7 year 5.25% convertible unsecured subordinated debentures of EIC (December 2021), with daily purchases of principal amount, of Operating Results and Financial Position for the three and nine months ended September 30, 2023 other than block purchase exceptions, limited to less than \$0.1 million for each series.
+The Corporation sought the NCIB for debentures to permit repurchase and cancellation of these securities during times of market instability where management believes the market price does not reflect the value of the debentures.